 As she grew and learned, she developed a fondness for stories.
 It was her Rainbow Book of Mother Goose Rhymes assignment, an introduction to some of the finest poetry of that time, that sealed the deal.
 She loved words, characters, and creating entire worlds.
 When she wasn’t bossing her friends around in a game of house, creek explorers, or Barbie, she could always be found reading.
 She had such a hunger for words, she even read straight from the dictionary on more than one occasion.
 It was in her heart to be an artist from this tender age.
 And although all who beheld her art time self-portraits considered her a modern day Van Gogh, she knew it was the art of writing she must pursue.

 Alas, she would not give up!
-She next began writing a historical fiction novel (still a work in progress), and began drafting “Moonpennies” as well.
-In her spare time, she found her way into the magical world of visual storytelling.
-Throughout 2011, Alanna wrote, produced, directed, and financed the short film “1426 Chelsea Street,” which was well received by audiences at several film festival screenings.
+She found her way into the magical world of visual storytelling.
+Throughout 2011, Alanna wrote, produced, directed, and financed the short film 1426 Chelsea Street, which was well received by audiences at several film festival screenings.
+She soon moved on to write her first feature length screenplay, Trees of Peace.

 Listen to the MUSTN’TS, child, listen to the DON’TS, listen to the SHOULDN’TS, the IMPOSSIBLES, the WON’TS, listen to the NEVER HAVES then listen close to me… anything can happen, child.
 ANYTHING can be.